kevindavus/personal-goals-cli/README.md

 Inspired by [Una Kravets](http://una.im/personal-goals-guide)
 Simple way to create and manage weekly/monthly/yearly/other goals

+To use: `npm install -g personal-goals-cli`
+make sure to set the active directory and where to store your README!

+`goals cfg dir '/users/me/projects/personal-goals/goals'`

+`goals cfg readme '/users/me/projects/personal-goals/'`

+They can be the same, I just like the goals contained in their own folder 😀

 # Examples:

 All commands will start with `goals`